 AUXILIARY FUSE PANEL

-The auxiliary fuse panel located inside the console and accessed by the side door provides a source of power for electronics in addition to the accessory switches located in the dash.
-Your fuse panel utilizes automotive type fuses.
+The auxiliary fuse panel located under the dash provides a source of power for electronics in addition to the accessory switches located in the dash.
+Your boat has a fuse panel that utilizes automotive type fuse.

 MAIN CIRCUIT BREAKER